buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

     If a Change is allowed by the change filter, but is deemed unimportant, then it will not cause builds to start, but will be remembered and shown in status displays.

 ``codebases``
-    When the scheduler processes data from more than 1 repository at the same time then a corresponding codebase definition should be passed for each repository.
+    When the scheduler processes data from more than one repository at the same time, a corresponding codebase definition should be passed for each repository.
-    A codebase definition is a dictionary with one or more of the following keys: repository, branch, revision.
+    Each codebase definition is a dictionary with any of the keys: ``repository``, ``branch``, ``revision``.
-    The codebase definitions have also to be passed as dictionary.
+    The codebase definitions are combined in a dictionary keyed by the name of the codebase.

     .. code-block:: python